byu-cpe/Maeser/sphinx-docs/sysadmin/deployment.md

 pip install maeser
 ```
 2. Once the package is installed successfully, remove the `maeser/` directory from your project.
 3. All done!
-Your project should be referencing Maeser functions from the PyPI package instead of `maeser/`.
+Your project should now reference Maeser functions from the PyPI package instead of from `maeser/`.
+Run your project locally to make sure these changes were successful.

 ---